spenceradolph/vm-paste/README.md

 ![Screenshot](screenshot.png)

+# Known Bugs

+- Must refresh if you want to paste something additional after

 ## TODO

 - Better UI
 - Convert to Typescript
+- Fix bug (extension tries to insert script that now already exists)
 - Add options in UI for adjusting speed / chunkSize
 - Figure out way to 'upload file'
 - Experiment with faster constants